jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 **Because finasteride is an over-the-counter medication, you'll still need a prescription written (If you're in the United States).
 I use [forhims.com](https://prf.hn/l/vyvenmZ).
 They have physicians who will interview you, diagnose you, and write the script.
 Then a 3 months supply will show up at your doorstep every day.
 [Check out their topical finasteride+minoxidil spray here.](https://prf.hn/l/vyvenmZ)**

-## Simple diet to control insulin to deal with SHBG&nbsp;
+## Simple diet to control insulin to deal with SHBG

 Our dietary changes and modifications with supplements are done to accomplish 2 primary objectives:

 1. Keep insulin levels as low as possible for as long as possible.
 Ideally, this means that we’re able to keep our insulin levels below 5 uIU/ml when fasting, and they should fall below 30 ulU/ml after 2 hours of eating.
-2. Keep blood sugar from spiking too high or too fast.&nbsp;
+2. Keep blood sugar from spiking too high or too fast.

 The reason behind this is because of what we know about the relationships between hair loss, SHBG, and insulin.
 A 1994 study aptly titled “The relationship between serum levels of insulin and sex hormone-binding globulin in men” found that SHBG doesn’t affect insulin, but insulin has a desynthesizing affect on SHBG ([Source](https://pubmed.ncbi.nlm.nih.gov/7962291/)).